-2.3 Regulation
+2.4 Regulation

-No modification are permitted in any component of an engine itself, including the pistons, ports and valves, crankshaft, camshaft, connecting rod, spark plugs, armature, etc. The stock engine governor must be used and set such that the engine does not exceed 3800 rpm in any condition.
-The Governor spring must be engaged only in hole 5, and no other positions or rpm settings are acceptable.
+No modifications are permitted in any component of an engine itself, including the pistons, ports and valves, crankshaft, camshaft, connecting rod, spark plugs, armature, etc. The stock engine governor must be used and set such that the engine does not exceed 3800 rpm in any condition.

 The stock Briggs and Stratton air cleaner must be used, but it can be relocated using a remote mounting kit.
-The hoses used must be the same as the supplied hose when changing the position of the air cleaner.
 Any changes made will have to pass inspection and is at the sole discretion of the technical inspectors.